Learning Insights: Special Educational Needs and Inclusion

 Who are exceptional children?

-Children with learning and/or behavior problems,
+Children with learning and/or behaviour problems,

 • Children with physical disabilities or sensory impairments, and